makes/bopra-cox/reports/analysis.md

 ## 1: Waveform Identification <a name="step1"></a>

-The ZOLL monitor-defibrillator stores the physiological signals recorded under five channel ids (1 to 5).
+The ZOLL monitor-defibrillator stores the physiological signals recorded under six channel ids (0 to 5).
 The purpose of this step is to identify the nature of each signal to ensure correct processing.

 Two visualizations were created for each channel.
 The first one shows the entire time span of the signal, and the second one shows a zoomed-in detail of ten seconds at the fifteen minute mark.